 The high vitamin C content is one reason the plant has been called one of the strongest antioxidant herbs we can use.

-It helps strengthen the immune system
+It helps strengthen the immune system.

 Sorrel is rich in iron, great for treating constipation, blood disorders, skin disease, rheumatism & indigestion.